Mental health article Written by guest blogger Cortland Jones

 A look at mental health

 More and more you are seeing individuals amongst us, particularly entertainers and athletes.
 They are often associated with the perception of being immune to the troubles of life most of us are encumbered by.
-Coming forth to acknowledge and reveal their vulnerabilities and misfortunes associated with the reality of being human despite their status in life.
+They come forth to acknowledge and reveal their vulnerabilities and misfortunes associated with the reality of being human despite their status in life.

 Helpful tips on managing distress